-- R. Regulation During And Following Completion Of Development: Following final development plan approval, the final development plan, rather than any other provision of this title, shall constitute the use, parking, loading, sign, by the final development, other than home occupation and temporary uses, not allowed planned development plan shall be permitted within the area of the planned development. - S. Modifications To Development Plan: - 1.
+- R. Regulation During And Following Completion Of Development: Following final development plan approval, the final development plan, rather than any other provision of this title, shall constitute the use, parking, loading, sign, or development, other than home occupation and temporary uses, not allowed by the final development plan shall be permitted within the area of the planned development. - S. Modifications To Development Plan: - 1.
 New Application Required For Modifications And Amendments: No substantial modification or amendment shall be made in the construction, development or use without a new application under the provisions of this title.
 Minor modifications or amendments may be made subject to written approval of the planning director and the date for completion may be extended by the planning commission upon recommendation of the planning director. - 2.
 Minor Modifications: During build out of the planned development, the planning director may authorize minor modifications to the approved final development plan pursuant to the provisions for modifications to an approved site plan as set forth in chapter 21A.58 of this title, when such modifications appear necessary in light of technical or engineering considerations.
 Such minor modifications shall be limited to the following elements: - a.
-Adjusting the distance as shown on the approved final development plan between any one structures, or any vehicular circulation element or structure or group of structures, or any vehicular circulation element or any boundary of the site; - b.
-Adjusting the location of any open space; - : Adjusting any final grade; - d.
-Altering the types of landscaping elements and their arrangement within the required landscaping buffer area; and - e.
-Signs.
+Adjusting the distance as shown on the approved final development plan between any one structure or group of structures, and any other structure or group of structures, or any vehicular circulation element or any boundary of the site; - b.
+Adjusting the location of any open space; - ÷ √djusuing any final grade; - d.
+Altering the types of landscaping elements and their arrangement within the required landscaping buffer area; and - -sugis .9